 - Verify Array Sleep and Wake Modes — The project tracked the arrays for one full day so the system could go into a sleep mode when the sun went down.
 The next day when the sun came up, the team confirmed all the system operated as intended.

-Contrary to what many operators believe, solar projects involve much more than just inverter testing.
+Contrary to what many operators believe, solar projects involve much more than just inverter and solar panel testing.
 The E Light Electric project also required testing the medium voltage cable, dialing in the GPS systems and physically moving the photovoltaic panels.

 Download ComRent’s Latest eBook…